syncfusion-content/maui-docs/MAUI/ListView/pull-to-refresh.md

 # Pull To Refresh in .NET MAUI ListView (SfListView)

-The [.NET MAUI PullToRefresh](https://help.syncfusion.com/maui/pull-to-refresh/getting-started) refreshing control allows interacting and refreshing the loaded view.
-When the .NET MAUI ListView is loaded inside the `PullToRefresh`, it refreshes the item when performing the pull-to-refresh action.
+The [.NET MAUI SfPullToRefresh](https://help.syncfusion.com/maui/pull-to-refresh/getting-started) refreshing control allows interacting and refreshing the loaded view.
+When the `.NET MAUI SfListView` is loaded inside the `SfPullToRefresh`, it refreshes the view when performing the pull-to-refresh action.

-Refer [PullToRefresh GettingStarted](https://help.syncfusion.com/maui/pull-to-refresh/getting-started) to launch pull-to-refresh on each platform.
+Refer [PullToRefresh GettingStarted](https://help.syncfusion.com/maui/pull-to-refresh/getting-started) to use the `SfPullToRefresh` control in your application.

 ## SfListView inside the SfPullToRefresh

-The `.NET MAUI ListView` supports refreshing the data in view when performing the pull-to-refresh action at runtime by loading it directly into the `SfPullToRefresh.PullableContent` of the `PullToRefresh`.
+The `SfListView` supports refreshing the data in view when performing the pull-to-refresh action at runtime by loading it directly into the [SfPullToRefresh.PullableContent](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PullToRefresh.SfPullToRefresh.html#Syncfusion_Maui_PullToRefresh_SfPullToRefresh_PullableContent) property.

-N> You should load the `SfListView` as first children of `PullableContent` for the `SfPullToRefresh`.

 {% tabs %}
-{% highlight xaml tabtitle="MainPage.xaml" hl_lines="13 15" %}
+{% highlight xaml hl_lines="13 15" %}

     <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"
                 xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"